Social

 Policy Revision

-In September 2021, the Bridgestone Group revised its Global Sustainable Procurement Policy to respond to stakeholders’ expectations of contributing toward a carbon-neutral state by 2050 and beyond in light of the Policy Framework of the Global Platform for Sustainable Natural Rubber (GPSNR).
+In September 2021, the Group revised its Global Sustainable Procurement Policy to respond to stakeholders’ expectations of contributing toward a carbon-neutral state by 2050 and beyond considering the Policy Framework of the Global Platform for Sustainable Natural Rubber (GPSNR).
 This revision mirrors the Group’s December 2020 update to its long-term environmental target of achieving a carbon-neutral state by 2050 and beyond, along with its target of reducing total CO2 emissions by 50%*1 by 2030.
 The revised policy also includes new requirements for the enhancement of environmentally responsible procurement and respect for human rights.
 Conflict minerals also were addressed in the revised policy.

 1. Base year: 2011